 New Cadets are required to attend AFROTC New Cadet Orientation to ensure you are prepared for this rigorous program.
 Please arrive early for sign in.
-Usually, AFROTC orientation will take place the day before classes.
-At orientation, Cadets will fill out their initial paperwork and provide required documents.
-More information about dates and times for New Cadet Orientation and instructions to RSVP for orientation can be found on the Detachment 425 website, www.afrotc.msstate.edu, or by calling the DET at 662-325-3810.
+Usually, AFROTC orientation will be held in conjunction with MSU Orientation.
+At orientation, Cadets will fill out their initial paperwork..
+More information about dates and times for New Cadet Orientation and instructions to RSVP for orientation can be found on the Detachment 425 website, www.afrotc.msstate.edu or by calling the DET at 662-325-3810.